Clarence Berger

-Clarence Edward Berger (November 1, 1894 – June 30, 1959) was a professional baseball player whose career spanned two seasons (1914–15).
+Clarence Edward Berger (November 1, 1894 – June 30, 1959) was an American professional baseball player whose career spanned two seasons (1914–15).
 During that one season, Berger played for the minor league Richmond Colts and the major league Pittsburgh Pirates during the 1914 season.
 He also played for the minor league Newport News Shipbuilders during the 1915 season.
 Berger batted left-handed, while throwing right.
 During his playing career, he stood at 6 ft and weighed in at 185 lb.
-Before turning professional, Berger attended the University of Richmond in Richmond, Virginia where he played baseball on the school's team.
-After his baseball career was over, Berger worked as a bookkeeper, and eventually moved in with his brother, Dr. Howard S. Berger.
+Before turning professional, Berger attended the University of Richmond in Richmond, Virginia, where he played baseball on the school's team.

 Early life

-Berger was born on November 1, 1894 in East Cleveland, Ohio to Charles A. and Della E. of West Virginia, and Ohio, respectively.
+Berger was born on November 1, 1894, in East Cleveland, Ohio, to Charles A. and Della E. of West Virginia, and Ohio, respectively.
 Charles A. Berger worked as a foreman at the local U.S. Naval Yard.
 Clarence Berger had one sibling, Howard S. Berger.
 During the spring of 1914, Clarence Berger graduated from the University of Richmond, where he played on the school's baseball team as an outfielder, and catcher.